Lindstromer/docs/source/includes/_properties.md

 -------------|--------------|---------------------------------------------------
-capabilities | array()      | Can be a string with a role or capability or a array with many values default      | empty string | The default value that are presented in the property description  | empty string | Disable the property, won’t show in WordPress admin disabled     | false        | If this is true the property will not be showed in WordPress admin lang         | false        | When using this key you can specify which language will show the property raw          | false        | This will render the property without a table, good to use when creating a custom property that uses other properties required     | false        | By default all fields are non required in Papi but this can be changed with required option
+capabilities | array()      | Can be a string with a role or capability or a array with many values default      | empty string | The default value that are presented in the property description  | empty string | The introduction text that will appear below the title text of the property.
+You could write your help text here.
+Since version 1.2.0 you can have "\n" to create new lines in the description disabled     | false        | Disable the property, won’t show in WordPress admin lang         | false        | When using this key you can specify which language will show the property raw          | false        | This will render the property without a table, good to use when creating a custom property that uses other properties required     | false        | By default all fields are non required in Papi but this can be changed with required option